Make conversations private¶

 handler matches on all authorization events.
 This is concise, but it means the contents of the value

-dict are not well-scoped, and we apply the same user-level access control to every resource.
-If we want to be more fine-grained, we can also control specific actions on resources.
+dict are not well-scoped, and the same user-level access control is applied to every resource.
+If you want to be more fine-grained, you can also control specific actions on resources.

 Update src/security/auth.py